The Québec maritime Blog

 - Mathieu Dupuis

-Bicycle touring
+Cycle touring

 Also part of the Route Verte network, the Petit Témis Interprovincial Linear Park is a bikeway along an old railway between Rivière-du-Loup and Edmundston, New Brunswick, which will take you through the beautiful Témiscouata area and along the majestic lake of the same name.
-Some primitive campsites are set up directly along the linear park.
+Some primitive campsites are set up directly along this linear park.
 You can even reach Parc national du Lac-Témiscouata—and enjoy the park’s beautiful paved roads and bike paths—by taking the water shuttle linking the park and Cabano or the ferry linking Saint-Juste-du-Lac and Notre-Dame-du-Lac.

 Road cycling

 The hilly roads of Bas-Saint-Laurent present a very interesting challenge to cycling enthusiasts.
 The “Top 6 Bike Routes in Bas-Saint-Laurent” blog post is a great starting point for planning your bike trip to this region.
-In addition, the Route des Monts Notre-Dame, a 160-km (100-mi.) road stretching between Sainte-Luce and Dégelis, offers amazing scenery and demanding climbs.
+In addition, the Route des Monts Notre-Dame, a 160-km (100-mi.) stretch of road between Sainte-Luce and Dégelis, offers amazing scenery and demanding climbs.
 Consider yourself warned!

 In Gaspésie, Forillon National Park offers options for road cyclists of all levels.
 Routes 132 and 197 in and around the park form a loop of roughly 70 km (40 mi.) with several nice long climbs, for a vertical gain of just over 1000 metres (3280 feet).